 Wai’anapanapa State Park – Mile Marker 32

 As you continue, you’ll reach the famous Honokalani black sand beach at Waianapanapa State Park.
-This secluded gem is stunning and offers a great opportunity for swimming, walking trails, and exploring lava tubes.
+This secluded gem is stunning and offers an excellent opportunity for swimming, walking trails, and exploring lava tubes.

 This state park is a must-visit for touring the Road to Hana.
-There is a reason that the Wai’anapanapa State Park is one of the most popular stops on the Road to Hana, with its stunning ocean views and the most famous black sand beach.
+There is a reason Wai’anapanapa State Park is one of the most popular stops on the Road to Hana, with its stunning ocean views and the famous black sand beach.

 Note: Reservations must be made online to access the park.
 It is a popular destination; make sure to book ahead.
 It does sell out.
 Reservations must be made at least a day in advance.
 Make reservations at: https://www.gowaianapanapa.com/

 There are no same-day reservations.
 The entry fee is $10 per car PLUS $5 per person.
 Make sure to coordinate your time slot with when you think you will arrive.
-You must remember this time as you explore the other stops on the Road to Hana.
+You’ll want to remember this time as you explore the other stops on the Road to Hana.

-CT Tip: if you don’t want to make reservations (or didn’t realize you needed them), there is another Black Sand beach on the Road to Hana that you can visit.
+CT Tip: If you don’t want to make reservations (or didn’t realize you needed them), there is another Black Sand beach on the Road to Hana that you can visit.
 Homomanu Park at Mile Marker 14.
-This is a great opportunity to see one of Maui’s black sand beaches.
+This is an excellent opportunity to see one of Maui’s black sand beaches.

 This is the last stop before you reach Hana.